 If you’re curious about how UV radiation absorption is measured, the formula goes as follows:

-A variety of instruments are commercially available for measuring UV radiation in the laboratory and in the workplace.
+Various instruments are commercially available for measuring UV radiation in the laboratory and the workplace.
 Specifications and purchasing information can be obtained from suppliers of workplace monitoring equipment.”
 (CCOHS, 2019)

 UV = Ultraviolet